LauraHBui/Modelling-Crime-Data-2021/docs/08-strength-relationship.md

 ```
 <br>

 To detect a large sized effect, we would need fewer people.
-The reason is the bigger the difference between the two groups, the easier this is to detect -- it is obvious.
+The reason is the bigger the difference between the two groups, the easier this is to detect -- it is a more obvious observation compared to small and medium sized effects.
 If there are large differences between males and females in reporting to the police in the population, for example, we will see these emerge even in smaller samples.
 If the differences, however, are smaller, then we may not observe this in small samples.

 Let us see what sample size we would need to find small effect sizes: